binerogroup/documentation/_sources/networking/load-balancer/recommendations.rst.txt

     run identical software (versions, etc).
 Automation is a good way to achieve this.

-  - If the members are not identical, you may end up in situations where issues are present one one member which may be difficult to diagnose as only a subset of the requests may end up on that member.
+  - If the members are not identical, you may end up in situations where issues are present one member which may be difficult to diagnose as only a subset of the requests may end up on that member.

-  - Its generally better to use many less powerful members than fewer with very high performance.
-Finding the sweet spot will of course depend on your exact use case, however two points are usually true:
+  - Its generally better to use many less powerful members than fewer with high performance.
+Finding the sweet spot will depend on your exact use case, however two points are usually true:

     - If one out of two really powerful members are removed, 50% of the capacity of the pool is lost.
 This might overwhelm the remaining server causing a complete outage.
 If one